-DESCRIPTION: This is a suggested program of study for specialized interest in the subject of geography that may be altered to meet individual goals and transfer plans.
-Students should refer to the Alpena Community College graduation requirements and degree distribution requirements and consult with an academic advisor concerning specific course selection.
-A minimum of 60 credit hours is required for an Associate in Arts degree.
+DESCRIPTION: This is a suggested program of study for specialized interest in the subject of geography that may be altered to meet individual career goals and transfer plans.
+This program of study meets degree distribution requirements for graduation and the Michigan Transfer Agreement.
+Consultation with an ACC Academic Advisor in Geography is highly recommended for specific course selection.
+A minimum of 60 credit hours is required for an Associate of Arts (AA) degree.